Skip to content

 When You Should Return EditableFormDefinition

-Use EditableFormDefinition when you want to control how the form is presented, especially for AppComponent widgets that should render a specialized form with grouped sections and explicit field definitions.
+Use EditableFormDefinition when you want the operation response to render as a stateful editable form with grouped sections and explicit field definitions.

 This is the right path when: